go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `NOTICE_PAGING_NUM`: **25**: Number of notices that are shown in one page.
 - `ORG_PAGING_NUM`: **50**: Number of organizations that are shown in one page.

+### UI - Custom Emoji Aliases (`ui.emoji_aliases`)

+Add self-defined emoji aliases into this section, for example, **thumbs_up = thumbsup** will map the self-defined alias "thumbs_up" to gitea defined alias "thumbsup".
+Add as many mapping pairs as you need.
+Please note that self-defined aliases are in priority.
+Beware that self-defined emoji aliases might conflict with the Unicode standard emoji names (aliases), which might cause incompatibility problems when migrating repositories.

 ### UI - User (`ui.user`)

 - `REPO_PAGING_NUM`: **15**: Number of repos that are shown in one page.